lucasrennok/Format4You/README.md

 I used: **NPM** and **YARN**

-*Obs.: I was having some troubles with NPM at the beggining so I moved to yarn after a while.*
+*Obs.: I was having some troubles with NPM at the beginning so I moved to yarn after a while.*

 ### :arrow_down_small: Downloads: